-Collaborate with CMS on initiatives aimed at addressing this public health problem.
+Collaborate with CMS (Survey & Certification Group and Clinical Standards Group) on initiatives aimed at addressing this public health problem.

 Collaborate with CDC Injury Prevention Center on developing a research program and practically useful educational resources for addressing this public health problem.

-Stay current with new practices and research studies on DHRRI in dementia in long-term care homes.
+Stay current with new policies, practices, and research studies on DHRRI in dementia in long-term care homes.

 Continue to maintain my blog which is the first dedicated to prevention of DHRRI in dementia in long-term care homes (launched in April 2012).
 In addition, write up dozens of blog posts for earlier posts and future ones.

-Continue to write letters to leading organizations dedicated to caring for elders and people with dementia (such as Pioneer Network, Administration for Community Living, Ombudsman program, Alzheimer’s Association, The National Consumer Voice for Quality Long-Term Care, CMS, CDC, the U.S. Inspector General, state regulatory agencies, APS, Law Enforcement, Institute of Medicine, Assisted Living Federation of America) as well as policy makers and legislators.
+Continue to write letters and have conversations with leading organizations dedicated to supporting and caring for elders and people with dementia (such as Administration for Community Living, Ombudsman program, Alzheimer’s Association, The National Consumer Voice for Quality Long-Term Care, CMS (Survey and Certification Group), CDC (Division for Injury Prevention), the U.S. Inspector General, state regulatory agencies, APS, Law Enforcement, Institute of Medicine, Assisted Living Federation of America, Justice in Aging) as well as policy makers and legislators.

 Write and publish peer-reviewed articles on topics such as:

-Publish my M.A.
+Publish a peer-reviewed article based on my M.A.
 Thesis: Illness representations and their relationship with burden of care among 100 primary family caregivers of community-residing persons with dementia.